Citizenship and Immigration Status Requirements for all Programs

 1. American Indian is a term used to identify enrolled members of federally recognized tribes in the U.S. and Canada (see Governor's Office of Indian Affairs website) and Alaska Native villages and corporations.

-NOTE: American Indians, including those who are born outside the U.S., have the same eligibility for benefits as U.S. citizens and do not have to provide U.S. citizenship documentation.
+NOTE: American Indians, including those who are born outside the U.S., have the same eligibility for benefits as U.S. citizens and don't have to provide U.S. citizenship documentation.

-To qualify for benefits they must provide verification of tribal enrollment showing they are:
+To qualify for benefits they must provide verification of tribal enrollment showing they're:

 • Members of a federally recognized Indian tribe (see Governor's Office of Indian Affairs website) or Alaska Native villages and corporations and have a proof of tribal enrollment, or

 • Canadian-born American Indians, who are at least 50% American Indian blood.
-This category does not include the spouse or child of such a person, unless he or she also possesses 50% of American Indian blood, or
+This category doesn't include the spouse or child of such a person, unless he or she also possesses 50% of American Indian blood, or

 • Canadian-born American Indians who are less than 50% American Indian blood, and who have been continuously residing in the U.S. since prior to December 24, 1952.

-American Indians, who do not meet the criteria above, are undocumented unless they have another immigration status with USCIS.
+American Indians, who don't meet the criteria above, are undocumented unless they have another immigration status with USCIS.

-For persons who automatically become citizens under terms of the Child Citizenship Act of 2000 or previous legislation, USCIS does not issue documentation unless requested.
+For persons who automatically become citizens under terms of the Child Citizenship Act of 2000 or previous legislation, USCIS doesn't issue documentation unless requested.
 Clients may not be aware they, or their children, are already citizens.

 If the client is uncertain about whether they meet conditions for automatic citizenship, refer them to an immigration attorney at the Northwest Justice Project, or the Northwest Immigrant Rights Project (Western Washington - 206-587-4009; Eastern Washington - 509-854-2100).

-1. Lawfully present alien is any non-U.S. citizen presently permitted by the Department of Homeland Security, one of its agencies, or the Department of Justice to remain in the United States.
-A lawfully present alien must have current and valid proof of their status such as documentation issued by USCIS, Immigration and Customs Enforcement (ICE), Customs and Border Protection (CBP), or Department of Justice.
-A lawfully present alien must also meet state residency requirements in WAC 388-468-0005 to qualify for benefits.
+1. Lawfully present immigrant is any non-U.S. citizen or non-U.S national presently permitted by the Department of Homeland Security, one of its agencies, or the Department of Justice to remain in the United States.
+A lawfully present immigrant must have current and valid proof of their status such as documentation issued by USCIS, Immigration and Customs Enforcement (ICE), Customs and Border Protection (CBP), or Department of Justice.
+A lawfully present immigrant must also meet state residency requirements in WAC 388-468-0005 to qualify for benefits.

 1. Qualified aliens are lawfully present immigrants defined in federal law as one of the following:

-• Certified as a victim of human trafficking by the federal office of refugee resettlement (ORR) and their eligible family members;
+• Certified as a victim of human trafficking by the Department of Health and Human Services (HHS) and their eligible family members.

 • Certain battered “aliens” as defined in US Code §1641(c)(1)-(3).